J1939 Explained - A Simple Intro [2024]

 Above, the last 3 bytes of the BAM equal E3FE00.
 When reordered, these equal the PGN FEE3 aka Engine Configuration 1 (EC1).
 Further, the payload is found by combining the the first 39 bytes across the 6 data transfer packets/frames.

-With the method explained above, we have created a 'constructed' J1939 data frame with a data length exceeding 8 bytes.
-This frame can be decoded using a J1939 DBC file, just like a regular J1939 data frame.
+With the method explained above, we have reassembled a J1939 data frame with a data length exceeding 8 bytes.
+This frame can be decoded using a J1939 DBC file, just like a regular 8-byte J1939 data frame.
 For the PGN EC1, the J1939 DBC specifies a data length of 40 with signals defined for the full payload.

-As such, once the J1939 software/API has reconstructed the multiframe response into a single J1939 frame, the DBC decoding can be done as usual.
+As such, once the J1939 software/API has reconstructed the multi-frame response into a single J1939 frame, the DBC decoding can be done as usual.
 One minor tweak is that most J1939 DBC files expects that the raw log file of J1939 data will contain 29-bit CAN IDs (not 18-bit J1939 PGNs).
-As such, if the software embeds the reconstructed J1939 TP frame in the original raw data, it may need to convert the extracted J1939 PGN into a 29-bit CAN ID first.
-You can also see our J1939 PGN converter, which breaks down how a J1939 PGN can be converted to a 29-bit CAN ID.
+As such, the software/API reassembly process typically also has to transform the PGN into a 29-bit ID.
+For inspiration, see our J1939 PGN converter which also offers this 'reverse' PGN to CAN ID conversion.

 The CANedge lets you request and record J1939 transport protocol data.
-To decode the TP data, you can either convert the raw log files to another format (like Vector ASC), or you can use our Python API.
-In our api-examples library on github, we provide a basic example of how J1939 transport protocol data can be reconstructed and DBC decoded, incl. sample data.
+To decode the TP data, you can either convert the raw log files to another format (like Vector ASC), or you can use our Python API or MF4 decoders.

 There are several common use cases for recording J1939 data: